|

 partial History

-Arrived in January 1967; supported: 173rd ABN BDE, ROK Capital & Whitehorse Divisions, 1st Cav Div, & 4th ID
+Arrived in January 1967 and assigned to 268th Aviation Battalion ); supported: 173rd ABN BDE, ROK Capital & Whitehorse Divisions, 1st Cav Div, & 4th ID

 Missions included: defoliating, recovery of downed aircraft, & aerial resupply